Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 Sometimes called “traditional Medicare,” Original Medicare is the fee-for-service program in which the government pays directly for healthcare costs that beneficiaries incur.
 Original Medicare became available in 1966, and consists of Part A and Part B.

-Nearly 34 million people had Original Medicare as of April 2023.
-These enrollees can receive medical services anywhere in the country, as long as the medical provider accepts Medicare.
+More than 33.5 million people had Original Medicare as of July 2024.1 These enrollees can receive medical services anywhere in the country, as long as the medical provider accepts Medicare.

 Who is eligible for Original Medicare?